 Overcutting begins on the top side of the log with the bottom of the saw against the log.
-When overcutting use light downward pressure trolled in this position.
-Always make your first cut on the compression side of the log.
-The compression side of the log is where the pressure of the log's weight is concentrated.
+When overcutting use light downward pressure.

 Undercutting involves cutting on the underside of the log with top of saw against the log.
-When undercutting use light upward pres-sure.
+When undercutting use light upward pressure.
 Hold saw firmly and maintain control.
 The saw will tend to push back toward you.